spring-cloud-alibaba-group/spring-cloud-alibaba-group.github.io/README.md

 ### Environmental preparation

 > If you do not want to install the dependent components locally, refer to the following [How Docker Environments Work](#docker-mode).
-> The project source code is based on docusaurus v2.4.1, so to compile and run this project, you need to ensure that the Node.
+> The project source code is based on Docusaurus v2.4.1, so to compile and run this project, you need to ensure that the Node.
 JS is installed.

 - Node.js version 16.14+